-Chat — Talking to Your AI Agents
+Chat — The ADK UI for Your Google AI Agents

 Access: All users (for agents they have been assigned to)